Celebrating 90 years of service to the Midshore in 2022!

 Mission: Talbot Humane provides a safe and healthy environment for unwanted companion animals in its care; places adoptable companion animals in good homes; protects all animals from cruelty and neglect; and reduces the unwanted companion animal population through spay/neuter and educational services in Talbot County, Maryland.

-Talbot Humane has been helping animals in Talbot County, Maryland, since 1932.
-For over 80 years our goals have been:
+Talbot Humane has been helping animals on Maryland’s Eastern Shore since 1932.

 - To rescue animals from neglect;